chenandrewy/PBR/README.md

-# PBR
-Publication Bias in asset pricing Research
+Code to make figures from "Publication Bias in Asset Pricing Research" by Andrew Y. Chen and Tom Zimmermann.